 View Places to Eat on Campus and the Dining Plans accepted at these locations.

 To access the Fitness/Wellness area at the Recreation Center, you will need your Nautilus Card.

 Parking Permits are required for all students.
 There are designated parking lots for commuter and on-campus students.
 Please view the Parking on Campus Overview to become familiar with how parking lots are designated to avoid a parking ticket!

 The UWF Trolley service is available to assist students with navigating campus.

 For those students without transportation to/from campus, the ECAT Bus Service (Escambia County Area Transit) services the Pensacola area.

-For information on opportunities such as joining the honors program and ROTC, click here.
+View information on other opportunities to get involved, such as joining the honors program and ROTC.